xuyawen98/xuyawen98/README.md

 <br />

 - 🔭 I’m currently working on [DXY](https://dxy.com/)~
-- 🏋 I'm passionate about fitness, and it pays off ~
+- 🏋 I'm passionate about K-pop dancing, and it pays off ~
 - 👨‍💻 I'm passionate about coding and have been developing my skill ~
 - 👻 I love to share, and currently share technical articles at [juejin](https://juejin.cn/user/4459274891717223)
 - ⛺️ I have a private site: [kunlunxu](https://kunlunxu.cc), you're welcome to come! ~
-- 📨 My email address is `moyuanjun@kunlunxu.cc` Welcome to contact me 👏🏻 ~
+- 📨 My email address is `M202375413@hust.edu.cn` Welcome to contact me 👏🏻 ~